-Unrestricted investment accounts ("URIA") are funds of investors held by the Bank which it can invest as it deems appropriate without restriction as to where, how and for what purpose the funds are invested.
-URIA funds are invested in short term Murabaha with banks using specific limits assigned for each institution.
-The Mudaraba accounts are payable on demand and the account holder has the right to withdraw or transfer funds without penalty.
-In general, URIA provides a profit earning investment option for the risk averse account holder.
+Equity of investment accounts ("EOIA") [previously known as Unrestricted Investment Accounts] are investors' funds held by the Group to be invested as appropriate without restriction as to where, how and for what purpose the funds are invested.
+EOIA funds are invested in short term Murabaha with Group using specific limits assigned for each institution.
+Savings accounts and call accounts comprise the EOIA, payable on demand and the account holder has the right to withdraw or transfer funds without penalty.
+In general, EOIA provides a profit earning investment option for the risk reserve account holder.

-ASBB provides the unrestricted investment accounts as a service to savings accounts clients.
-Therefore, it is not the practice of the Bank to guarantee the preservation of capital through the investment risk reserves.
-As a result, the Bank has no displaced commercial risk.
+The Group provides the Equity of investment accounts as a service to savings accounts clients.
+Therefore, it is not the practice of the Group to guarantee the preservation of capital through the investment risk reserves.
+As a result, the Group has no displaced commercial risk.
 (PD 1.3.32 a, i)

-This allocation of assets has not changed since the last financial period.
+This allocation of assets has not changed since the last financial year.
 The funds are invested and managed in accordance with Shari'a principles.
 (PD 1.3.32 b)

-Unrestricted investment account holders' funds are commingled with the Bank's funds and invested mostly in short-term highly liquid Commodity Murabahas and/or Wakala deposits.
+Equity of investment account holders' funds are commingled with the Group's funds and invested mostly in short term highly liquid Commodity Murabahas and/or Wakala deposits.
 According to the terms of acceptance of the unrestricted investment accounts, 100% of the funds are invested after deducting a mandatory reserve.
 There were no major movements during the period in the investment risk reserve and the ending balance amounted to BD 7k.
-In order to avoid excessive risk concentration the Bank invests the commingled funds in such a way so as to comply with the CBB's large exposures limits.
-All unrestricted investment accounts are classified as Mudarabas where fees are deducted before profit allocation, as they there is no limit against their withdrawal.
+In order to avoid excessive risk concentration the Group invests the commingled funds in such a way so as to comply with the CBB's large exposures limits.
+All Equity of investment accounts are classified as Mudarabas where fees are deducted before profit allocation, as they there is no limit against their withdrawal.
 It should however be noted that Mudaraba account fees are subject to being partially or total waived in order to match investment account holder market returns.
 (PD 1.3.32 c, j, k)

-Profit paid to the URIA holders is based on the rate of return earned by the pool of profit-bearing assets in which the URIA have participated.
+Profit paid to the EOIA holders is based on the rate of return earned by the pool of profit bearing assets in which the EOIA have participated.
 The account holder participates in 45% of the profits earned in full after netting off the Mudarib fee as above.
-As a result, the share of profits earned by the URIA holders for their Mudaraba accounts is equal to the share of profits paid to them.
-All unrestricted investment accounts are carried at cost plus accrued profits less amounts repaid.
-Income to unrestricted investment account holders is allocated on the basis of their average daily balances in proportion to shareholders' balances.
-The profits paid to URIA and the rate of return earned over the previous periods are disclosed in the below table.
+As a result, the share of profits earned by the EOIA holders for their Mudaraba accounts is equal to the share of profits paid to them.
+All Equity of investment accounts are carried at cost plus accrued profits less amounts repaid.
+Income to Equity of investment account holders is allocated on the basis of their average daily balances in proportion to shareholders' balances.
+The profits paid to EOIA and the rate of return earned over the previous periods are disclosed in the below table.
 (PD 1.3.32 d, I)

-The Risk weighted assets of the Bank include the contribution from URIA which are subject to the 30% risk weight.
+The Risk weighted assets of the Group include the contribution from EOIA which are subject to the 30% risk weight.

-The Bank has neither pledged any asset as collateral nor given any clean guarantee to date.
+The Group has neither pledged any asset as collateral nor given any clean guarantee to date.

-The URIA holders and other customers can use the Bank's relationship managers for any advice, mediation services, grievances and complaints.
+The EOIA holders and other customers can use the Group's relationship managers for any advice, mediation services, grievances and complaints.
 (PD 1.3.10 j)